The Simple Self Care Lifestyle with mo

 Lead is a HUGE topic.

-I will simply say see if you can reduce your exposure in your salt by choosing one of the brands below.
+See if you can reduce your exposure to both by swapping your salt with one of the brands below.

-I was pleased to see that the two salts I use and will list for you today are on her:
+I was pleased to see that the two salts I use on the top list of her list too.

 Todays Simple Self Care Tip